 - Certainly, an accessible home entails many, many modifications.
 Of course, those modifications can be expensive.
 However, making some simple changes can make life much easier for those with disabilities.
 From ramps to bathrooms, plenty of inexpensive ways to make your home more accessible.

 Making your home accessible doesn’t have to cost a fortune.
 Countless remodelling and accessibility services are absolutely free or low-cost.
 Making your home accessible for people with disabilities or limited mobility is a must for most people.
 At the same time, virtually everyone will be helped by making their home barrier-free at some point.

-Lack of proper access not only limits a person’s independence; it can make a living at home dangerous and expensive.
-Making your home accessible can reduce injuries and accidents and eliminate the cost of medical care.
+It is not only dangerous and costly to live at home without proper access, but it also limits a person’s independence.
+If that is the case, assisted senior living facilities or similar types of institutions can be a much safer alternative to living at home.
+Making your home accessible can also help reduce injuries and accidents, and that way the cost of medical care.
 Additionally, it can make daily activities such as preparing and eating meals, bathing, and using the toilet less difficult, which may lead to improved quality of life.

 Making your home barrier-free will make a big difference in your quality of life and the health of your family members.
 For homeowners, accessibility can increase your home’s value; for renters, it can help them avoid eviction.
 And, for people of any age with mobility issues, making your home accessible can be a key step toward a safe, independent life.